krishnap25/privAI_course_2024o/honour_code.md

 Typically, the first violation instance will result in ZERO marks for the corresponding component of the Course Grade and a drop of one penalty in the overall course grade.
 The second instance of academic dishonesty will result in a ’U’ Course Grade and/or other penalties.
 The DISCO Committee can also impose additional penalties.

+If somebody cheated off your work, ``I did not know about it'' or ``I did know the rules or the honour code'' is not an acceptable defense.
-Please take steps to protect your work.
+You are expected to take reasonable steps to protect your work.
 Do not share your email/LDAP/Moodle/Piazza/Gradescope passwords with anyone.
 Do not share your academic drive space on the campus LAN.